SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 ```

 Only replace the body of the `create_pipeline` request with the snippet above if you want to restrict indexing to a specific subfolder (via `includePaths`).
 To index the entire bucket, leave the request body unchanged.

+> **Note:** The SharePoint collection (`aicore-dg-sharepoint.yml`) already sets `includePaths` to `/j4c-custom-knowledge` in its `create_pipeline` body.
+Either create a folder named `j4c-custom-knowledge` in your SharePoint document library, or adjust the `includePaths` value in the request body to match your own folder.
+Remove `includePaths` entirely to index the whole document library.

 - Open the `04_pipeline` folder and select `create_pipeline`.
 - Click **Send**.
 A `201 Created` response returns the `pipelineId`.